Sign In Try Free

-How AI business brief platforms charge, what affects cost, and how to evaluate whether seat-based, credit-based, or enterprise pricing fits your team's research volume and budget.
+How AI business platforms charge, what affects cost, and how to evaluate whether public per-seat pricing or a private buying path fits your team's source-pack workflow volume.

-AI business brief tools typically bill using one of these models.
-The right fit depends on how many briefs your team produces and how many people need access.
+AI business workflow tools typically bill using one of these models.
+The right fit depends on how many source-pack workflows your team produces and how many people need access.

 Per-Seat Pricing

 Fixed monthly fee per user.
-Predictable cost for teams that produce briefs consistently.
-Each seat gets full access to generation, editing, and export.
-Cost scales with team size, not brief volume.
+Predictable cost for teams that produce briefs, decks, recommendations, decisions, and frameworks consistently.
+Cost scales with team size, not only artifact volume.

 Credit-Based Pricing